-Until recently there were no aerosol testing standards or regulatory requirements for the analysis of aerosols emitted from cannabis vaping devices anywhere in the world.
-In 2020, Colorado was the first state to institute vapour emissions testing requirements for cannabis vape producers.
-Despite the popularity of both cannabis and nicotine based e-juice vapes, there is no list of ‘vape safe’ ingredients.
-In many ways, producers are learning as they go in terms of how heating these extracts affect human health.
+Despite the popularity of both cannabis and nicotine-based e-juice vapes, there is no list of “vape safe” ingredients.
+In many ways, producers are learning as they go in terms of how heating these extracts affects human health.

 The lack of testing standards and regulatory guidance leaves industry and government at risk of allowing products on shelves that could have potential adverse health effects.

-You can do this by seeking out a laboratory that has an established, step-by-step plan for testing cannabis extracts, vapour and vaporization devices to ensure your product quality and safety can be verified with reliable results.
+You can do this by seeking out a cannabis testing laboratory that has an established, step-by-step plan for testing cannabis extracts, vapor, and vaporization devices to ensure your product quality and safety can be verified with reliable results.

 Just passing the regulated test isn’t enough when it comes to assuring quality control in your vape products.
 Companies have the opportunity to set new standards and raise the bar – and consumer expectations – to new heights.